Example: (click the 'menu maker' link to change appearance, content and size of the example)

 What can this menu do for you?

-» This is a tab java menu applet suitable for use as a navigation bar across the top of your page.
+» This is a sliding java menu applet suitable for use as a navigation bar down the side of your page.

-Here is the extra information you requested about colours.
+Here is the extra information you requested about states and colours.

 » Fonts and text formatting.
 The menu supports true-type fonts and you can format text colour, size, weight and alignment.